 We have a brand new all-vegan pizzeria in town!
 Pizza Verde – right next door to Mariachi’s.
 Their Greek salad is worth the visit alone, and their potato leek pizza is one of the best pizzas I’ve had.
 I’ve only had this delivered so can’t comment on the dining room.

 We now have a Flower Child!!
 Yes, it’s a chain, and yes, it’s the perfect place for lunch.
 They have an extensive vegan menu, great drinks, and the prettiest little dining rooms.
-And then shop all you want at Fort Worth’s nicest outdoor shopping “mall”.
+And then shop all you want at one of Fort Worth’s nicest outdoor shopping “malls”.

 Righteous Foods – Righteous is great for their service and ambiance.
-I’m never blown away by their food, and I often leave here hungry, and it’s pretty pricey, but I’m adding it to my list as I think it’s worth visiting: you can order a coffee and a small dish and enjoy the ambiance if nothing else.
+The food is typically really good, too, and this restaurant as is close to being in Austin as anything else around.
+It’s super bright and fun on the inside, and they have a gorgeous patio.
 I’ve had the Sweet Potato and Mung Bean Soup, the Kale Salad with an extra side of Cashew dressing (excellent suggestion from our server) and Job’s Tears, a savory dish filled with salsify, spinach, golden raisins and pecans.
+Most recently, they added a Tofu Poke Bowl to the menu and it’s great, too.
+They have good fresh juices and an awesome Detox drink menu, which is so nice for the nights that you want to eat out and not be pressured to drink alcohol.
+They have a full booze list too, though, for those who want to partake.
 It’s across the street from Monkey and Dog, Fort Worth’s best independent bookstore, and just a skip away from The Sanctuary, a great yoga studio.

 Last but never least: dessert!
 I mentioned a few options above, but I’d be remiss to not mention Unrefined Bakery.
 They have a vegan cupcake of the month, and vegan cake of the month, and I don’t know what it is, but the cakes are always so much better than the cupcakes.
 So if you’ve tried their cupcakes and weren’t pleased, please go back and get a slice of cake!
 I have to mention this because so many friends have disappointingly tried their cupcakes and not gone back.
 Get the cake!
 It’s so good, the flavors change monthly, and every month’s options are delicious.